iterative/ldb-resources/documentation/Command-summary.md

 # INSTANTIATE [\< object id(s) \>] [flags]

 `INSTANTIATE` partially or fully re-creates dataset in a workspace.
-If object id(s) are given, only those objects (with annotations) are instantiated.
+If valid `object id(s)` are given, only those objects (with annotations) are instantiated.
 This command works whether the dataset in the workspace is committed (clean) or not (dirty).
 To partially reconstruct the dataset, `INSTANTIATE` can take any valid object ids - hashsums or full object paths.

 ## flags